flaneurette/Health-Library/Documents/Electronics/Wiring/README.md

 You could buy a simple device/gadget that checks this, but cheap ones may not be very good.
 Especially if sockets miss ground.

+You could use these tools:

+- Neon polarity checker
+- LED polarity checker

+But they might not always be conclusive, or fail (risky) or won't work because **ground** is missing. etc. It is best to use them as double confirmation.

 The best way is to inspect **visually.**

 ---